 Gravity Defying Cake Tutorial: Spinning Blocks

-The best thing about making cakes for friends and family is that they are always open to your experimental and out-of-the-box designs.
-When I made this cake years ago, I learnt so many important lessons but I felt that I could not share the process with everyone yet because it was not ‘perfect’.
+The best thing about making cakes for friends and family is that they are always open to new things.
+Like experimental and out-of-the-box designs.
+When I made this cake years ago, I learnt so many important lessons.
+Sadly, I felt that I could not share the process with everyone yet because it was not ‘perfect’.

 The truth is, there is no perfect timing and nothing is perfect.
 Having something done is way better than having it not done in the hopes that one day it will be perfect.